-The dates of the review of system control and audit logs since the prior review by the Information and Privacy Commissioner of Ontario A general description of the findings, if any, arising from the review of system control and audit logs February 19, 2014 Verify use of super user account used by third party service provider that builds the BORN system.
-View six month period of user activity.
+The dates of the review of system control and audit logs since the prior review by the Information and Privacy Commissioner of Ontario A general description of the findings, if any, arising from the review of system control and audit logs February 23, 2018 Verify audit logs of system activity of BORN System Administrator.
 No recommendations.
-All activity in line with expected use of this account.
-February 19, 2014 Verify BIS audit logs of system activity by BORN System Administrator.
+All activity in line with expectations of BORN System Administrator role.
+Verify audit of logs of BORN Agent on the BORN Technical Team.
 No recommendations.
-All activity in line with expected use of this account.
-February 19, 2014 Verify BIS audit logs of system activity by BORN employee with access to PHI.
-No recommendations.
-All activity in line with expected use of this account.
-February 19, 2014 Re-verify access to maternal and newborn records of high profile birth mother and baby (original audit Oct.
-2, 2013).
-No recommendations.
-All activity in line with expected use of this account.
+All activity in line with expectations